antoine-zerbini/antoine-zerbini-website/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: "The Case for Lobbying Disclosure: Political Agency with Persuasion"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Robert Ford

 # Author notes (optional)
-author_notes:
+# author_notes:
-- "Equal contribution"
+# - "Equal contribution"
-- "Equal contribution"
+# - "Equal contribution"

-date: "2013-07-01T00:00:00Z"
+date: "2021-10-05T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2017-01-01T00:00:00Z"
+publishDate: "2021-10-05T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
 publication: In *Wowchemy Conference*
 publication_short: In *ICW*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Citizens worry about the influence of interest groups in politics and demand more transparency.
+This concern affects how they vote and, in turn, whether and how interest group influence elected officials.
+To unpack this tripartite strategic game between a politician, a voter, and a special interest group, I provide a theory of informational lobbying under the threat of elections and test whether and how minimal lobbying disclosure requirements matter.
+I show that such requirements (i) improve voter's ability to control their elected officials, (ii) improve the quality of lobbying and (iii) induce better selection of politicians via elections.
+Further, conditional on lobbying disclosure, little policy-making transparency is needed.
+If anything more policy transparency worsens the quality of lobbying through a general equilibrium effect.
+The results are robust to voters being non-Bayesians: as long as the voter's beliefs are ordered according to an intuitive condition, all results hold.
+Voters' ``behaviorality''  can help them, but a trade-off then emerges between making the most out of influence and controlling their politicians.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []